ocaml/v2.ocaml.org/site/learn/tutorials/objects.md

 ###  Immediate objects and object types
-Objects can be used instead of records, and have some nice properties that can make them preferrable to records in some cases.
+Objects can be used instead of records, and have some nice properties that can make them preferable to records in some cases.
 We saw that the canonical way of creating objects is to first define a class, and use this class to create individual objects.
 This can be cumbersome in some situations since class definitions are more than a type definition and